 If you are unable to repay your arrears in full you can enter into an arrangement with FACS Housing to repay the outstanding amount.

 How much will I need to pay back on an arrangement?

 If you enter into an arrangement with FACS Housing you will be able to pay back any missed payments by paying an extra amount each week.
 FACS Housing will negotiate an arrangement that is both affordable for you and an amount that will mean that your arrears will be repaid within a reasonable amount of time.

 What if I can’t afford to repay the extra amount?

 If you are unable to afford the proposed repayment amount FACS Housing may consider a smaller amount.
 You must, however, demonstrate that the proposed amount is unaffordable.
 You will also be asked to get financial counselling through:

 How can I pay my arrears?

 FACS Housing offers a range of payment methods.
-These include automatic deductions from Centrelink pensions and allowances, cash payments at any Australia Post Office or a Service NSW Centre and online payments via the Payment options page or through MyHousing.
+These include automatic deductions from Centrelink pensions and allowances, online payments via the FACS website and BPAY.
 If you would like more information about these payment methods please contact your Client Service Officer.

 What will happen if I do not pay my arrears?